ednavho/cse15l-lab-reports/lab-report-1-week-2.md

 **Step 4: Moving Files with scp**

-When trying to work only *remotely*, it's beneficial to learn how to copy files back and forth between the client and remote computers.
+When trying to work *remotely*, it's beneficial to learn how to copy files back and forth between the client and remote computers.
 To copy files from the *client* computer to the *remote* computer, we'll use the **scp** command which should always be run from the client computer (this is before ssh-ing and logging into ieng6).
 1. Create a file in VScode or choose a file from the client that you'd like to copy over to the remote server.
 In the terminal, type the command:

     `scp filename cs15lsp22zz@ieng6.ucsd.edu:~/`